menandmice/micetro_docs/guides/user-manual/configure_ldap.rst

 Introduction
 ------------

-This document describes how to configure LDAP authentication in the Men&Mice Suite.
+This document describes how to configure LDAP authentication in Micetro.

 Installation on Centos Linux
 ----------------------------